essdot/reams/README.md

 react_component(parent_el, template, _initial, _react_options) -> ReactComponent
 ```

-Simply repackages React's `render/createElement/CreateClass` dance.
-Typically you create a `ReactClass`, then immediately call `React.createElement` with the class, then call `React.render` with an element.
+Simply repackages React's `render/createElement/CreateClass` dance: Typically you create a `ReactClass`, then immediately call `React.createElement` with the class, then call `React.render` with an element.
 This just simplifies that, but lets you pass whatever you want on to React.

 Arguments: